ZoqueLabs/website/_posts/2025-06-10-Verifying-lists-of-hash-apps.md

 ... more hashes
 ```
 &nbsp;
+**note**: Keep in mind that depending on the phone/device manufacturer there are application names that we can exclude by editing the filter pattern that we just saw (in this case, for example, we are excluding apps that start with "com.samsung." and are "system" since we are testing with a Samsung phone).

 If you want to save the list of hashes in a file and then upload it to VirusTotal, you can do it like this:
 ```bash
 jq -r '.[] | select (((.name | startswith("com.google.android.") or startswith("com.android.") or startswith("com.samsung") or startswith("com.sec.")) and (.system == true)) | not)' packages.json | jq -r '.files.[].sha256' > hashesobtenidos.txt